astroboy7531/GK-docusaurus/docs/5/d.md

 Most games, Web 2 and Web 3 alike seem to like the dual token model.
 With one in-game currency and one « governance » token as they call it.
 However, we have yet to see a governance token that has any real governance power at all.
 And it is completely understandable, why would any serious game studios let everything they built for years into the hands of a very random « democracy ».
 However, there is still a great place for some kind of governance and thus governance of in-game assets.
 One that would give real in-game utilities like the shared sinks but also have a real impact on the game itself in a fun way.
 That is how we designed the Galactic Kingdom Citizenship token ($GKC).

-$GKC will be a governance token on Solana at first but multi-chain as well later on.
+$GKC will be a governance token on chain.
 This token will give the player power over the Galactic Government and how they rule the universe of Galactic Kingdom.

 Players will be able to burn some $GKC to order a Buster Call on an enemy planet for example.
 The extent of a Buster Call will be evaluated during the Alpha Testing phase.